echoprotocol/echowiki/api-reference/testrpc/methods.md

 # Echo TestRPC API

-TestRPC API is the extension of [Ethereum JSON RPC API](../json-rpc/methods.md) which relies on new features of simplified block generator and integrated test wallet.
+TestRPC API is the extension of [EthRPC API](../ethrpc/methods.md) which relies on new features of simplified block generator and integrated test wallet.

 ### eth_mining
 Returns `true` if client is generating new blocks, otherwise `false`.